-1) Many High Caliber Fighters Get High
+Many High Caliber Fighters Get High

 Cannabis became a major source of controversy in the Brazilian Jiu Jitsu community when rock musician turned MMA and marijuana legalization icon, Eddie Bravo, defeated Royler Gracie at the 2003 Abu Dhabi World Submission Wrestling Championships.
-Bravo openly endorses combining cannabis consumption with martial arts training and credits weed with helping him develop his highly unorthodox and effective “rubber guard” and “twister” submission techniques.
-“I think people should smoking weed in their late 20’s – early 30’s” Bravo writes.
+Bravo openly endorses combining cannabis consumption with martial arts training and credits weed with helping him develop his highly effective, unorthodox “rubber guard” and “twister” submission techniques.
+“I think people should start smoking weed in their late 20’s – early 30’s” Bravo writes.

 Rogan claims that “more UFC fighters smoke pot than don’t smoke pot” and moreover that “most fighters in the promotion are blazing outside of their fight schedules.”
 UFC president Dana White agrees with Joe Rogan, estimating that 84 percent of his athletes smoke weed.
 “Forget about PEDs [Performance Enhancing Drugs, aka Steroids],” White writes.
 “If we get into this random testing you guys are talking about, you know how many guys would probably test positive for marijuana?
 It would probably be off the charts.”
 UFC Fighters Alex Cacares, Matt Riddle, Pat Healy and of course, Nick Diaz, arguably the most notorious weed warrior in the game today, have all been suspended for getting caught with cannabis in their systems.
 “I’m more consistent about everything being a cannabis user,” says UFC Fighter Nick Diaz.

-2) Cannabis and Combat Sports Share Similar Biochemistry
+The Biochemistry of Cannabis and Combat Sports

 Perhaps you’re worried that weed will ruin your lungs thereby compromising your cardiovascular endurance.
 Perhaps you’re worried that it will lower your pain threshold and that you won’t be able to train or fight as hard as you ordinarily would if you get in the habit of getting high before you throw down.